gnunicode/Gnashr/README.md

 ★Needs Root
 ★Full command logging for more control and transparency

-★Support upstream if you want (with In-App donations)
+★Support upstream if you find this valuable.

 ----- Permissions explanation -----